In Tejasvi Surya candidature, BJP sent out message, ‘not a party of grandfathers, grandsons’

 Bengaluru, Mar 28: After the Bharatiya Janata Party (BJP) announced that Tejasvi Surya would contest from Bangalore South, there has been a major debate over his candidature.

-The big question was did the BJP err in not giving a ticket to Tejasvini Ananth Kumar, who had nurtured and won from this constituency for over 25 years.
+The big question was did the BJP err in not giving a ticket to Tejaswini Ananth Kumar, who had nurtured and won from this constituency for over 25 years.
 The analysts point out that this is an interesting gamble that has been taken by the BJP.

 The choice by the BJP only proves that it wants to nurture the younger generation, says leader psephologist, Dr. Sandeep Shastri.
 He tells OneIndia that the BJP wants to send across a strong message especially in Karnataka that it is not a dynasty party.